 - An SC_MODULE cannot be nested inside another SC_MODULE. - An SC_MODULE cannot be derived from another SC_MODULE. - Vivado HLS does not support SC_THREAD. - Vivado HLS supports the clocked version SC_CTHREAD.

 Instantiating Modules

 An SC_MODULE cannot be instantiated using new.
-The code (SC_MODULE(TOP) shown in Example 3-70 must be transformed as shown in Example 3-71.
+The code ($SC_MODULE(TOP)$ shown in the following example must be transformed as shown in the example below it.